afaherty27/pythonAnalyzer/README.md

 of how many times that word appears in the file

 ##keywordAnalyzer.py
-`keywordAnalyzer.py` parses a list of predetermined word(s), and locates the index(s) of that word in the file
+`keywordAnalyzer.py` parses a list of predetermined word(s), and locates the index(s) of that word in the file.
+Currently, the goal is met, but due to my inexperience with Python, one method handles processing the data, and writing the output file.
+I will be working on this in my free time.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/afaherty27/pythonanalyzer/trend.png)](https://bitdeli.com/free "Bitdeli Badge")